 While not all models for product development would include pricing in this phase, I have included it here for a practical reason.
-You should always determine if a worthwhile profit can be made on your new product before investing time and money developing it.
+You should always determine if you can make a worthwhile profit on your new product before investing time and money in developing it.

-If you are creating your version of an existing product or service sold by a competitor—and I expect many of you will be—investigating and analyzing those competitors will provide a solid, though not always accurate, pricing structure.
+If you are creating your version of an existing product or service sold by a competitor—I expect many of you will be—investigating and analyzing those competitors will provide a solid, though not consistently accurate, pricing structure.

 I will expand on this in phase five (see below).

 In this phase, your new idea begins to take tangible form.

 For physical products, create a sketch for what it will look like—its dimensions, features, and how it will function.
 If you are developing a service, outline specific benefits the customer will receive and how you will deliver it (in person, virtually, digitally, etc.).